robbenz/dia_plugs/wpb-woocommerce-product-slider/readme.txt

 * Product slider form product attribute and attribute values.
 * Product slider for on sell products.
 * Product slider for best selling products.
+* Product slider based on a keyword search.
+* Product Slider by Author IDs.
+* Product Slider by Product date query.
 * Amazing new shortcode builder with all necessary options.
 * Visual Composer custom element.
 * Enable or disable option for the title, category, price, review, even add to cart button also.